1500 Calories a Day

 Not every plan works out for everyone.

 Weight loss varies dramatically between people, but here's what research reveals.
 People restricting calories by 12% typically lose about 10% of their body weight and sustain this loss for years.
-If weight loss is your primary goal, you may also want to explore our list of low-calorie snacks for weight loss to support your 1500-calorie plan without feeling deprived.
+Choosing low calorie snacks for weight loss can help make calorie-controlled eating more sustainable without constantly feeling hungry.

 Key factors affecting results: